Sabbaticals and Leaves of Absence including Junior Scholar Leave

 - Successful Mid-Tenure Review: the faculty member must have been appointed through the tenure review year following a formal mid-tenure review process in the school or college.

 - Timing: Junior Scholar Leave must be completed prior to September of the academic year in which the tenure decision will be made.
-The semester chosen for the leave should be mutually agreed upon by the faculty member and his or her chair or dean to maximize utility for the faculty member.
+The semester chosen for the leave should be mutually agreed upon by the faculty member and the faculty member’s chair or dean to maximize utility for the faculty member.

 - Duration: Junior Scholar Leave must be completed in a single semester.
 It cannot be split between two semesters, or used to provide partial salary support for two semesters.